mousebird-consulting-inc/WhirlyGlobe/tutorial/your_first_globe.md

 ![Xcode HelloEarth]({{ site.baseurl }}/images/tutorial/globe_snap_1.png)

-Next, we'll need to import the headers.
+If you're using Objective-C, we'll need to import the headers.
 Open ViewController.h and and this to the list of imports.

 {% highlight objc %}
 #import <WhirlyGlobeComponent.h>